criogenox/B_ECC-Equivalent-Conicity-Calculation/README.md

 * The abscissa of the wheelset movement: x = f(y) = ∫ dy/Ψ, both showed in step e).

-All these approximations were performed by Riemann sums for the step interval of 0.1 mm.
-In the particular case of S(y) function, it was done in two different stages depending on the sign of the lateral displacement for ∆r = 0 reference, determined in step a).`
+All these approximations were performed by a `Riemann sum` for the step interval of 0.1 mm.
+In the particular case of S(y) function, it was done in two different stages depending on the sign of the lateral displacement for ∆r = 0 reference, determined in step a).

 ### Benchmarks results
 The status of validation of the tests using the coded algorithm, for each ∆r function present in the Standard, are summarize in the following table.